MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/MsalProvider.md

 # MsalProvider

-The MsalPRovider is an [IProvider](./IProvider.md) implementation built on the official Microsoft Authentication Library (MSAL).
+The MsalProvider is an [IProvider](./IProvider.md) implementation built on the official Microsoft Authentication Library (MSAL).
 It is NetStandard 2.0 so it works in both UWP and WPF apps.

 > Available in the `CommunityToolkit.Authentication.Msal` package.